meta data for this page

 In the section Controller > I/O configuration > Port state, you can check input activation when contact shorted to GND.
-When a signal is applied, the value will change from 0 to 1.
+When a signal is applied, the value will change from Off to On.
 Below in the menu items # Throttle and # Brake you can see the voltage on the throttle and brake levers, respectively.

 In the item Controller > I/O configuration > Speeds mode you can select the method for switching additional modes S1, S2, S3 for inputs in the Controller or CAN inputs - Switch or Buttons.

 Available functions for the Controller ports S1, S3, RV, CR, P1, P2, P, M and CAN ports CAN port 1 - CAN port 16:

 CR — increment cruise speed (when cruise is active).

 CR- — decrement cruise speed (when cruise is active).

 CRr — restore last saved cruise speed with button, activated only above min cruise speed.

 BK — brake button.